maxmilton/microdoc/README.md

 **Features:**

 - Zero config
-- Zero build — only a simple `index.html` required; content generated on the fly from your markdown files
+- Zero build — you only need a simple `index.html` and content is generated on the fly from your markdown files
 - Lightweight-ish — gzip'd 16kB of JS and 4kB of CSS, mostly the markdown parser
 - Works with any web server — uses hash based routing so no special server configuration required
 - Simple, functional, and friendly UX